-Members of Senior Management Council (SMC) propose new policies or revisions to current policies using the Policy Proposal form.
-Chaired by the Executive Vice President and Provost, SMC determines if an issue needs to be addressed by a policy or a rule.
+Vice Presidents of Responsible Offices who are members of Senior Management Council (SMC) or President’s Cabinet propose new policies or revisions to current policies using the Policy Proposal form.
+Senior Management Council and/or President’s Cabinet, in consultation with the Responsible Office and Policy and Training Director, determine if an issue needs to be addressed by a policy or a rule.

 Developing a new policy or revising a current policy

-Feedback is solicited from stakeholder groups and policy drafts are submitted to the Policy Review Committee for feedback and endorsement to proceed to Senior Management Council (SMC) with the final draft.
-SMC may approve the policy immediately, ask for substantial revisions, take additional time to review the policy, or determine that a policy is not needed.
+Feedback is solicited from stakeholder groups and policy drafts are submitted to the University Policy Review Committee for feedback and endorsement to proceed to Senior Management Council (SMC) and/or President’s Cabinet with the final draft.
+SMC/President’s Cabinet may approve the policy immediately, ask for substantial revisions, take additional time to review the policy, or determine that a policy is not needed.

 Implementing a new or revised policy

-Policy owners communicate policies to the university community, provide training and information about requirements, and archive superseded policies and associated documents.
-Policy owners also collect feedback on policies and ensure that policies are reviewed and updated as needed or at least every five years.
+Responsible Offices communicate policies to the university community, provide training and information about requirements, and archive superseded policies and associated documents.
+Responsible Offices also collect feedback on policies and ensure that policies are reviewed and updated as needed or at least every five years.